Berman Tabacco

 Dispute resolution

-Lending further weight to the firm’s antitrust activity, Seaver provided counsel for Orange County Employees Retirement System, which alleges defendants conspired to manipulate the Australian Bank Bill Swap Reference Rate and the prices of derivatives during the class period and, as a result of defendants’ price-fixing conspiracy, they paid more or received less than they should have on their derivatives transactions.
-The case settled for a total of $186 million, which was approved by the court in November 2022.
-Seaver also was retained by a multi-employer pension fund in another antitrust class action on behalf of end-payor plaintiffs in an MDL alleging a far-reaching conspiracy among more than a dozen drug manufacturers to fix the prices of more than 200 generic drugs.
-The court is proceeding to schedule a bellwether trial involving two of these drugs, which is anticipated to occur in late 2023 or early 2024.
+Seaver has been particularly active in antitrust matters.
+He provided counsel for Orange County Employees Retirement System, who allege defendants conspired to manipulate the Australian Bank Bill Swap Reference Rate and the prices of derivatives during the class period and, as a result of defendants’ price-fixing conspiracy, they paid more or received less than they should have on their derivatives transactions.
+The case settled for a total of $186 million, which was approved by the Court in November 2022.
+Seaver also was retained by a multiemployer pension fund in another antitrust class action on behalf of end-payor plaintiffs in an MDL alleging a far-reaching conspiracy among more than a dozen drug manufacturers to fix the prices of more than 200 generic drugs.
+Lending further gravitas to Seaver’s stature in the practice, he had the honor of being appointed to the American Antitrust Institute’s advisory board in May 2024.